ClickCease What are URLs? A guide to better & SEO-friendly URLs

 The first is concise, relevant, and easy to understand, while the second appears untrustworthy and confusing.

-Third, URLs can impact rankings.
-While not the most critical ranking factor, a keyword-rich URL provides an additional signal to search engines about the content’s focus.
-For example, a page targeting “best SEO tools” is more likely to rank higher with a URL like https://example.com/best-seo-tools than a generic or unrelated URL.
+URLs can impact rankings.
+While not the most critical ranking factor, a keyword-rich URL provides an additional signal about the content’s focus.

-However, URL importance extends beyond technical optimization.
-A well-crafted URL contributes to brand authority and consistency.
-Users are more likely to remember or share URLs that are clean and informative.
-This can amplify organic reach and indirectly improve rankings over time.
+A well-crafted URL also contributes to brand authority and consistency.
+Users are more likely to remember or share clean URLs.

 Characteristics of an SEO-Friendly URL